 She also took home the Academy Award for Best Supporting Actress that February for her work on The Help.
-Nearly overcome by emotion, Spenser thanked, "my family in Alabama—the state of Alabama.
+Nearly overcome by emotion, Spencer thanked "my family in Alabama—the state of Alabama.
 My L.A. family. ...
 My Help family," in her acceptance speech.
-She later said that she, "can be some sort of beacon of hope, particularly because I'm not the typical Hollywood beauty."
+She later said that she "can be some sort of beacon of hope, particularly because I'm not the typical Hollywood beauty."

 Spencer hoped that her newfound fame would lead to greater opportunities in front and behind the camera.
 "I want to do more ensemble movies like I'm doing now ...
 I want to work with the best of the best," Spencer told Backstage.
 "I'm trying to write now and get things I want to produce now that I'm meeting all of these great producers and people with deep pockets."

-Spencer voiced her first role in an animated film in the 2016 hit Zootopia, playing an otter named Mrs. Otterton.
+The year 2016 brought more success for Spencer, who delivered her first voice role as Mrs. Otterton in the Disney animated hit Zootopia.
 She also received Golden Globe and Oscar nominations for her role in the biopic Hidden Figures, in which she plays Dorothy Vaughan, an African-American mathematician who, along with other African-American women working at NASA, helped launch American astronauts into space.
-The film also stars Taraji P. Henson as Katherine Johnson and Janelle Monáe as Mary Jackson.
+Her co-stars included Taraji P. Henson as Katherine Johnson and Janelle Monáe as Mary Jackson.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!